About bird kits

 How long can I keep a bird kit?

-You can borrow a bird kit for seven (7) days.
+You can borrow a bird kit for twenty-one (21) days.
 We appreciate your cooperation in returning this kit in a timely manner.

 How do I use binoculars?